 Ryan Howard was right in The Office: Every business needs a website, even Dunder Mifflin.
 But Howard learned a real-life lesson when he tried to get his site up and running.
 The challenges he encountered trying to build the site led to it staying “under construction” since 2002.
-Even in 2022, long past the internet’s early days, startups face a slate of challenges when they try to build a website — whether they opt to use a pre-formatted template, code it from scratch, or outsource the development.
-That’s because there’s a lot more to creating a website than picking the perfect sans serif font.
+Even now, long past the internet’s early days, startups face a slate of challenges when they try to build a website — whether they opt to use a pre-formatted template, code it from scratch, or outsource the development.
+That’s because there’s a lot more to creating a website than picking the perfect sans-serif font.
 Here are five challenges every startup faces when building a website:

 No matter how good you were at editing MySpace as a teen, you probably don’t have the coding chops that a professional developer does (unless of course you grew up and became a professional developer).
 Designing a sleek site with the capability for users to do more than just point and click is no easy task, and having useful features like social media integrations and multimedia interactions is key to creating an engaging online experience.
 Plus, a site’s code constantly requires updates since customers’ needs and the internet itself are constantly evolving.